tanner-johnson2718/ESP32_Deluminator/README.md

 * Rotary encoder - We used a random one we found but should be interoperable with any

 ## TODO
-* pkt sniffer and loggers, queue based
+* pkt sniffer and loggers, tcp file server queue based
+* merge eapol and mac logger
+* Rewrite mac logger data structures
 * EAPOL logger may have issues if multiple come in or only partial come in
 * The way we save eapol keys and the way the way the tcp server work is jank
 * Finish the table below